Table of contents

 Configure SAML in Workload Security

-Import the Azure Active Directory metadata document
+Import the Microsoft Entra ID metadata document

 1. In Workload Security, go to Administration > User Management > Identity Providers > SAML.